guruprasanth02/Resolab_3D/README.md

 The core challenge it solves is the **"transparency of resonance"** — making the precise moment where inductive reactance cancels capacitive reactance (X_L = X_C) visually and procedurally undeniable.

-> 🏆 *Built for the VLabs Hackathon — Problem Statement: Series LCR Circuits (CC BY 4.0, inspired by vlabs.ac.in, an MoE Govt. of India initiative)*

 ---